eternal-sorrow/app-menu-window-title/README.md

 Extension has option whether to change label of AppButton only if maximized windows are focused or for all windows - thanks to [Shay Elkin] (https://github.com/shayel)

+##Warning
+Work on this extension is discontinued.
+I use Maximus Two instead.

 ## Note

 For best results, use the extension